-The HMAS Tingira was originally launched in 1866 under a more famous name, the Sobraon; purpose built by renowned shipyard Alexander Hall of Aberdeen for the England to Australia migration route, she operated under the command of James Aberdour Elmslie RNR for all emigrant passages except for the maiden voyage.
-Named for the fierce 1846 battle between the British army and the Sikh forces led by Raja Lal Singh in the Punjab, India, the Sobroan was a sleek, 3-masted ship, intended to be the fastest travelling its route and, with only first and second class passengers, to cater for a select clientele.
-She was teak-clad over an iron frame, a design which nearly caused a disaster on her 1866-1867 maiden voyage when the large amount of metal interfered with her compass.
-For 24 years the Sobraon plied the waters at a rapid pace, completing the voyage in approximately three months.
+The HMAS Tingira was originally launched in 1866 under a more famous name, the Sobraon.
+Purpose-built by renowned shipyard Alexander Hall of Aberdeen for the England to Australia migration route, she operated under the command of James Aberdour Elmslie RNR for all emigrant passages except for the maiden voyage.
+Named for the fierce 1846 battle between the British army and the Sikh forces led by Raja Lal Singh in the Punjab, India, the Sobraon was a sleek, three-masted ship, intended to be the fastest travelling its route and, with only first and second class passengers, to cater for a select clientele.
+She was teak-clad over an iron frame, a design which nearly caused a disaster on her 1866–67 maiden voyage when the large amount of metal interfered with her compass.1 For 24 years the Sobraon plied the waters at a rapid pace, completing the voyage in approximately three months.

 1869: “An excellent passage”

 Two years later the Buchanans ended their tour of Britain and Ireland, and rejoined the Sobraon to return to Sydney.
 It was to be a pivotal journey for them, as amongst their fellow passengers were Hannah Rouse and her children Emma, Lizzie and 20-year-old Edwin Stephen, who had inherited Rouse Hill House.3 The Rouses were returning to Sydney after travelling to Europe in March, 1868.
 In the ship’s hold, crates held the souvenirs they had acquired - paintings and statuettes that can still be seen at Rouse Hill today.
 Another passenger who would prove significant was Lt.
 Dudley Batty, travelling for his health.

 On arrival in Sydney the report of the voyage published on Christmas Day was, to say the least, glowing: